naveengitboi/naveengitboi/README.md

   # 💫 ABOUT ME:-
-  I'm keeping all my efforts in learning and exploring in studies.
-Sometimes I feel like i fucked up, and unworthy.
-I feel I'm dumb and fucked all the way in life.
-If you are reading this message dont forgot to wave hand at me.
-I feel better when I clubed or spoke with someone.
+ I'm Keeping all my effort developing skills in various techstacks and understanding the greater intent of using them.
+I did FULL Stack development and completed couple of projects in it.
+Also I started working on AI Ml integrations in webdevelopment.
+Happy that I'm working and learning.
 🔭 I’m currently working on Real-world Projects<br>👯 I’m looking to collaborate on Frontend and Backend<br>🤝 I’m looking for good interaction with devs <br>🌱 I’m currently learning Neural Networks and Deep Learning.
 Graphic designer portfolio
 graphicdesignerau.netlify.app